 Total Annual Fund Operating Expense Waiver.
-For the Hedged International Developed Equity Index Fund, SSGA FM, as the investment adviser to the Fund, is contractually obligated, through April 30, 2021, (i) to waive up to the full amount of the advisory fee payable by the Fund, and/or (ii) to reimburse the Fund for expenses to the extent that Total Annual Fund Operating Expenses (exclusive of non-recurring account fees, interest, taxes, extraordinary expenses, acquired fund fees other than the fees of the Portfolio, and any class-specific expenses, such as distribution, shareholder servicing, sub-transfer agency and administration fees) exceed 0.15% of average daily net assets on an annual basis.
-Additionally, for the International Developed Equity Index Fund, SSGA FM, as the investment adviser to the Fund, is contractually obligated, through April 30, 2021, (i) to waive up to the full amount of the advisory fee payable by the Fund, and/or (ii) to reimburse the Fund for expenses to the extent that Total Annual Fund Operating Expenses (exclusive of non-recurring account fees, interest, taxes, extraordinary expenses, acquired fund fees, and any class-specific expenses, such as distribution, shareholder servicing, sub-transfer agency and administration fees) exceed 0.09% of average daily net assets on an annual basis.
-These waiver and/or reimbursement arrangements may not be terminated prior to April 30, 2021 except with approval of the Funds' Board of Trustees.
+SSGA FM, as the investment adviser to the Fund, is contractually obligated, through April 30, 2021, (i) to waive up to the full amount of the advisory fee payable by the Fund, and/or (ii) to reimburse the Fund to the extent that Total Annual Fund Operating Expenses (exclusive of non-recurring account fees, interest, taxes, extraordinary expenses, acquired fund fees, any class-specific expenses, such as distribution, shareholder servicing, sub-transfer agency and administration fees) exceed average daily net assets on an annual basis of 0.70% for the Fund.
+These waiver and/or reimbursement arrangements may not be terminated prior to April 30, 2021 except with approval of the Fund's Board of Trustees.

-A discussion regarding the Board's consideration of the Funds' Investment Advisory Agreement is provided in the Fund's Semi-Annual Report to Shareholders for the period ended June 30, 2019 for the Hedged International Developed Equity Index Fund and, for the International Developed Equity Index Fund, will be included in that Fund's annual report or semi-annual report, as applicable, after that Fund commences operations.
+A discussion regarding the Board's consideration of the Fund's Investment Advisory Agreement and Sub-Advisory Agreement is provided in the Fund's Annual Report to Shareholders for the period ended June 30, 2019.